 - Any financial accounts referred to collections, written or charged off will be reviewed on a case by case basis and may be cause for disqualification.

 - Must be currently employed as a certified law enforcement officer (does not include corrections officers) for a city, county or state law enforcement agency.

-- Any pending administrative actions with any board or commissions will be reviewed and may be cause for disqualification.This shall include reviewing a lateral hire’s history of using lethal and less lethal force, determining whether the lateral hire has been named in a civil or criminal action; assessing the lateral hire’s use of force training records and complaint history.
+- Any pending administrative actions with any board or commissions will be reviewed and may be cause for disqualification.This shall include reviewing a lateral hire’s history of using lethal and less lethal force, determining whether the lateral hire has been named in a civil or criminal action, and assessing the lateral hire’s use of force training records and complaint history.

 Physical Fitness Requirements